habeneyasu/bati-bank-credit-scoring-mlops/FINAL_REPORT.md

 ---

+## 🎓 Learning Context

+This project was completed as part of **Week 4** of the **Kifiya AI Mastery 10 Academy**.

+It represents a **structured learning exercise** implementing industry-relevant MLOps patterns for credit risk assessment using alternative data.

+**Note**: This is an educational implementation showing methodology application, not a production system for any specific organization.

+---

 ## Prologue: The Challenge That Started It All

 It was a crisp December morning when the call came in.
 Bati Bank, a financial institution with over a decade of experience, had just partnered with an emerging eCommerce platform to launch a buy-now-pay-later (BNPL) service.
 The opportunity was enormous—access to thousands of new customers, a growing market, and the potential for significant revenue growth.